Defining binary phylogenetic trees using parsimony: Abstract

 \section{Abstract}

 Phylogenetic (i.e. leaf-labeled) trees play a fundamental role in evolutionary research.
 A typical problem is to reconstruct such trees from data like DNA alignments (whose columns are often referred to as characters), and a simple optimization criterion for such reconstructions is maximum parsimony.
-It is generally assumed that this criterion works well for data with only few underlying changes.
-In the present manuscript, we prove that each phylogenetic tree $T$ with $n\geq 20 k$ leaves is uniquely defined by the alignment $A_k(T)$, which contains all characters with parsimony score $k$ on $T$.
-This can be considered an important first step towards showing that maximum parsimony as a tree reconstruction criterion is justified when the number of changes in the data is relatively small.
+It is generally assumed that this criterion works well for data in which state changes are rare.
+In the present manuscript, we prove that each phylogenetic tree $T$ with $n\geq 20 k$ leaves is uniquely defined by the set $A_k(T)$, which consists of all characters with parsimony score $k$ on $T$.
+This can be considered as a promising first step towards showing that maximum parsimony as a tree reconstruction criterion is justified when the number of changes in the data is relatively small.

 \textbf{Keywords.} phylogenetic tree, maximum parsimony, Buneman theorem, $X$-splits